 At Lakeside, the goal is not to keep you in therapy.
 We support growth and autonomy.
 Our ultimate goal is to help you gain the skills necessary to function in a healthy way without needing a counselor forever, but we're committed to supporting what you need.

-When we first meet, I will spend the first session getting to know more about you and your life.
-I will ask you questions about your childhood, your social circle, your work and education, and many other topics to better understand your story.
-Learning about you is ongoing, and I want to work with you to find the right directions to go.
+When we first meet, we will spend the first session getting to know more about you and your life.
+We will ask you questions about your childhood, your social circle, your work and education, and many other topics to better understand your story.
+Learning about you is ongoing, and we want to work with you to find the right directions to go.

 We also discuss goals in the first session.
 In counseling, goals and the session structure are always evolving.
 They change and develop as work progresses, goals are reached, or new concerns arise.